colinloretz/stayathomekit/README.md

       - # of pledged creatives
       - # of days stayed home
       - pledged * days = aggregate days stayed home

+***

+### Stream Notes 11/29 @ 6pm PST
+Goals for 11/29
+11/29 Goals
+- [x] Hook up our domain
+- [x] Add ssl
+- [x] Launch to heroku
+- [x] Add approval to post object
+      - x boolean, default: false
+      - x admin will be able to toggle
+      - x Only shows posts where approved: true
+      - x Add a scope to Post model to do this
+- [x] Add name for user that suggested the post
+- [x] Finish the submission screen

+### Outstanding TODOS
+- [ ] Add automatic rake db:migrate to our deploy for heroku
+- [ ] Add errors if failed to save new submission
+- [ ] Add a flash message that your submission is awaiting approval and will show up shortly
+- [ ] Add an about page + footer
+    - [ ] Link to the existing pledge page https://www.scribemind.com/stay-home-be-creative

+### Stretch Goals for the Future
+- When someone marks something as "done" and its a business or a nonprofit, prompt for how much they spent
+- Number of pledged users x Number of days stayed at home (how do we collect this?)
+- Dollars supported